Smart Home Buying

 It’s impossible to time the market and it’s silly to try.
-Buyers who tried to wait out the current seller’s market missed earning about 9% equity in 2017.
-The best time to buy is when 1) You have a down payment, 2) You have good credit, 3) You have steady employment and 4) You know you can stay put for at least 5 years.
+Buyers who tried to wait out the current seller’s market missed earning about 9% equity in 2019.
+The best time to buy is when:

-How can I win a bid against competing offers?
+How can I win a bid against a competing offer?

 Sellers are going to choose the most qualified buyer who offers them the most money, the fewest complications and the least amount of risk.
 Down payment matters.
 The buyer’s lender matters.
 Contingencies, option fees, and closing/possession matter.
 Prepared buyers have a much higher chance of winning a house.